Thinking about your finances when selling

 Budget for the additional costs of selling

-Selling a property comes with additional costs you may need to budget for:
+Selling property comes with additional costs you may need to budget for:

 - Any renovations and other costs to prepare your property for sale.

-- Advertising costs to sell your property, which are usually paid up front when you sign an agency agreement.
+- Advertising costs to sell your property, which is usually paid upfront when you sign an agency agreement.